ck2010/my_consistent_hash/README.md

 # Compile and run

 this is a Microsoft Visual Studio 2013.
-Click consistent_hash.sln and build, then you can debug and run in the environment of MSVS 2013 or You can run consistent_hash.exe directly.
+Click consistent_hash.sln and build, then you can debug and run in the environment of MSVS 2013.

 # Reference